 Chick-fil-A rolls out new 'Frosted Key Lime' drink

-Starting Monday customers can buy Chick-fil-A's new Frosted Key Lime drink at locations nationwide.
+Starting Monday customers can try Chick-fil-A's new Frosted Key Lime drink for a limited time.

 USA Today reports the seasonal item will be available until May 25, or while supplies last.